stereotype441/language/resources/type-system/inference2.md

   initializing expression of a non-late instance variable, then there is a compile-time error.

-- Let `m` be a compilation artifact whose runtime behavior is to evaluate to the target of the current instance member invocation.
+- Let `m` be a compilation artifact whose runtime behavior is to complete with a value that is the target of the current instance member invocation.

+_Expression soundness follows from the fact that within a class, enum, mixin, or extension type having interface type `T`, the target of any instance member invocation is always an instance of `T`, and within an extension, the target of any instance member invocation is always an instance of the extension's "on" type._

 ## Instance creation